 Comment: A compact back often causes defects in the vertebrae.
-Therefore, the Pug should have a normal back length and be rectangular in its shape.
+Therefore, the Pug shall have a normal back length and be rectangular in its shape.
 (Read more about vertebral anomalies here.)

-The Pug should have sufficiently long legs with normal (straight) front and back legs.
-The hind legs should be well but not excessively angled.
+The Pug shall have sufficiently long legs with normal (straight) front and back legs.
+The hind legs shall be well but not excessively angled.

 Comment: Sufficiently long legs give the Pug a good step length and stimulate free movement.